pjjajal/diffusion-trajectory/README.md

 # diffusion-trajectory-steering

-this repo contains experiments into streeting diffusion models by noise injection using non-differentiable (black-box) optimizers.
+This repo contains experiments into streeting diffusion models by noise injection using non-differentiable (black-box) optimizers.